Sonjeet/no-debt-cs/articles/algos.md

 Algorithms are used everywhere in computer science.
 Being able to construct and optimise your own algorithms are crucial, especially if you're attempting to land a software engineering role at a large tech company.
 Having strong algorithmic knowledge opens doors in:

-- software engineering
+- Software engineering
-- algorithmic trading
+- Algorithmic trading
-- machine learning
+- Machine learning
-- data science
+- Data science
-- formal verification for software
+- Formal verification for software
 <!-- End Rationale -->

 <!-- Start Resources -->